Nethercote, Banbury

-Nethercote is a hamlet on the edge of north Oxfordshire, a semi-rural area bordering with West Northamptonshire.
-The hamlet sits South East of J11 of M40, lying South of the A422 and East of the M40.
+Nethercote is a hamlet in the civil parish of Banbury in Oxfordshire, England.
+It lies close to the border with West Northamptonshire.
+The hamlet sits south-east of junction 11 of the M40, south of the A422 and east of the M40.
 Predominantly agricultural land used for grazing, a single-track road runs right through the hamlet, known as Banbury Lane, which has around a dozen residential properties along the lane.
 Banbury Lane is still often referred to as Blacklocks Hill and this refers to the history of the area and a time when this area saw a main route into Banbury, before the M40 and A422.
-In 1870-72 it had a population of 97.

 History

 The name Nethercote is thought to have derived from the proximity to Warkworth.
 The word Nethercote is derived from the Middle English words “nether(e)” meaning “lower” and “cot” meaning cottage.